reesul/pb-pru-matrix/README.md

 I got to MVP / PoC, but I know there's more I can do to improve this.
 Some of those things include (roughly prioritized):

+0. Put on beagleprojects with a guide to replicating v1
 1. Revise matrix cape to improve signal quality and have easier connections
    - Add low pass filter to have a ~10kHz knee (2-3 taps) to reduce the aliasing I get from 20kS/s samplerate
        * If I can get processing loop fast enough, I can go faster and use 30-40kS/s, but it's diminishing returns on these bands anyway